|Official Plant Name||Brassica oleracea var. Gemmifera|

 Why Grow Brussels Sprouts in Your Garden?

-One of the main reasons to grow Brussels sprouts in your garden is that, like other brassicas or cruciferous vegetables, they are good for you to eat.
-They provide high levels of vitamin C and vitamin K, and more moderate quantities of a range of B vitamins, essential minerals etc..Like other brassicas, they also contain sulforaphane – a phytochemical which may bring health benefits.
+One of the main reasons to grow Brussels sprouts in your garden is that, like other brassicas or cruciferous vegetables, they are tasty and easy to grow.

 Many people dislike sprouts because they have only tasted them boiled to oblivion.
 But even those who think they dislike this vegetable may feel differently when they taste roasted sprouts, as cooking them in this way (and not overcooking) brings out their flavour in a different way.
 You may also be surprised by how much better sprouts taste when picked from the garden rather than being bought at a store.